25 Best things to do in Milan (2025) – Guide to Milano

 Admission and opening hours of Castello Sforzesco

-The castle grounds are free to explore, but you must purchase a €5 ticket for the museums (reduced rate of €3 for 18-25 year olds and over 65s).
+Admission: The castle grounds are free to explore, but you must purchase a €5 ticket for the museums (reduced rate of €3 for youth 18-25 and over 65).
 Free admission is the first Sunday of every month and every first and third Tuesday of every month after 2pm. an hour.
 Tickets can be bought on the spot, there are no long queues.

 Behind Sforza Castle is the largest park in Milan – Sempione Park.
 There are plenty of benches, ponds, toilets and refreshments.
 An ideal place to relax.